trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 provides a union of filesystems like mergerfs but with the addition of live parity calculation and storage.
 Outside parity calculations mergerfs offers more features and due to the lack of real-time parity calculation can have higher peak performance.
-Some users also prefer an open source solution.
+For some users mergerfs being open source is also preferable.

 For semi-static data mergerfs + [SnapRAID](http://www.snapraid.it)
 provides a similar, but not real-time, solution.
-NonRAID (see below) is a fork of UnRAID's parity calculation solution and can also be used with mergerfs.
+[NonRAID](https://github.com/qvr/nonraid) (see below) is a fork of UnRAID's parity calculation solution and can also be used with mergerfs.

 ## NonRAID